-PHYSICAL PLANT MAINTENANCE
+PHYSICAL PLANT OPERATION AND MAINTENANCE

-This eight week course is designed to assist those who operate and maintain office buildings, industrial plants, hospitals, churches, schools and similar institutions to obtain maximum results from the facilities provided.
+This course is designed to assist those who operate and maintain office buildings, industrial plants, hospitals, churches, schools and similar institutions to obtain maximum results from the facilities provided.
+The entire course consists of nine divisions of ten sessions or twenty hours each.
+Each division presents in detail a particular phase of custodial work and is a complete course in itself.